 The common denominator of this handbook is change.
 When there are changes in laws or regulations or in the marketplace, they affect processes and procedures within insurance companies and can increase the risk of market conduct or compliance problems during a period of adjustment.
 Similar problems can result from internal changes in a company, such as where, how and what lines of business it writes.
 Conversely, disruptions in a market sector or stresses or irregularities in a particular company’s operations will also leave their mark in the statistics.

 Many changes are positive and a market with no signs of change would be troubling.
 Nevertheless, significant signs of change deserve careful regulatory attention, at least until their causes and effects are better understood.
-Even when a change is undeniably for the better, changes may, however, highlight areas where some companies have not adapted as well as others to the evolving marketplace.
+Even when changes are undeniably for the better, changes may, however, highlight areas where some companies have not adapted as well as others to the evolving marketplace.

 In order to assess the nature and extent of changes, it is essential to have meaningful data.
-This section of the handbook explains the use of the NAIC iSite+ system, an essential information resource for state insurance regulators, and then discusses a few key items of information that are most likely to be indicators of market conduct problems; consumer complaint data and state-by-state data from insurers’ financial statements.
+This section of the handbook explains the use of the NAIC iSite+ system and then discusses a few key items of information, such as consumer complaint data and state-by-state data from insurers’ financial statements that are most likely to be indicators of market conduct problems.
 Other significant sources of available data are also discussed briefly.

 The importance of data begins at the very earliest stages of the process.
 Because state resources are finite, one of the most critical market analysis functions is setting priorities for review.
 Almost all states have over 1,000 insurers licensed to do business, so without a good sense of priorities, it can be daunting for a state insurance department to identify which companies to look at and what to look for.
 Because companies with a larger market share will impact the greatest number of consumers, an effective regulatory review program must include the companies with the largest market shares, while at the same time being careful not to overlook concerns that may arise with smaller companies.